eLearning Tips and Tools

 This four-part video series highlights the Grades feature in BlazeVIEW and how you can using this feature for consistent academic feedback to boost student accountability and success.

 Begin with a look at the pedagogical benefits of a good grading system and an introduction to BlazeVIEW Grades.
 Then, create a points-only or weighted BlazeVIEW gradebook.
 Finally, explore additional grade management tools in BlazeVIEW used to modify grade-items and categories and address special grading circumstances.

-A BlazeVIEW Student Guide module is available for instructors to import into any course.
-The guide is designed to assist students having difficulty using BlazeVIEW’s tools and resources by providing students with direct access to videos and step-by-step instructions for essential BlazeVIEW tools and resources to help them be successful in your course.
+The BlazeVIEW Student Guide module is available for instructors to import into any course.
+The guide provides students with direct access to videos and step-by-step instructions for essential BlazeVIEW tools and resources to help them be successful in your course.

 - Learner Tools – Navigation & Settings

 - Students review basic navigation and learn how to personalize their BlazeVIEW environment.

 - Learner Tools – Assessment

 - Students review instructions for completing graded assessments and learn how to check their grades and feedback.

 - Students review communication tools such as email, announcements, and instant messages.